-Join Justin Seeley for an in-depth discussion in this video Signing up for an account, part of Up and Running with Behance.
+Join Justin Seeley for an in-depth discussion in this video Signing up for an account, part of Learning Behance.

 - Before you can get started using the Behance service, you need to first have a Behance account.
 If you don't already have an Adobe ID and password, then this movie is definitely going to be for you.
 If you already have an Adobe username and password, you can go ahead in the top right corner and click Log In.
 This is where you'll just enter in your same username and password that you used for the Creative Cloud desktop and mobile applications, making it easy for you just to access the Behance service using that same username and password and keeping everything as one cohesive unit.